 Unlike a PDF version of your press release, which is set in stone once you send it out, you can tweak your newsroom as much as you need to.
 Noticed a typo in your company history?
 No stress, you can change it immediately.

-Since you can change the details on your newsroom whenever you need to, you can be confident in your ability to provide content which is both high in quality and accurate.
+Since you can change the details on your newsroom whenever you need to, you can be confident in your ability to provide content that is both high in quality and accurate.

 5) Remain competitive